 Sue Keith (13:53)

-division to create a Landrum talent division.
-So very much a strategic acquisition. one of the things I think we had asked more questions about is what was the buyer's vision for how our services would be integrated into their existing product or services portfolio?
+Yeah, it was three years.
+They went really quickly.
+If you say like, “what do you wish you'd known then that you know now?”
+This was a strategic acquisition.
+Like I said, they had three business divisions, and they had purchased another specialized recruiting firm in the HR space and they were adding in our marketing communication specialized firm into that division to create a Landrum Talent division.
+So very much a strategic acquisition.
+One of the things I wish we had asked more about is: what was the buyer's vision for how our services would be integrated into their existing product or services portfolio?
 How would our services be integrated into their sales strategy?
 Who would be doing the selling?
 How would our services be incorporated into their comp plans?

-the bottom line is this isn't your company anymore.
-You know, as I say, like they wrote us a check.
-So, they get final decision on things and you are absolutely there to help the combined company be successful.
+So that was definitely something that we should have asked about because we kind of inherited a group of senior salespeople who are very comfortable selling the services they'd been selling for the last 10-15 years and struggled a little bit with adding ours in.
+We were reliant on that BD team to do that.
+I think the other thing I'd say too is if you look at lessons learned, the bottom line is this isn't your company anymore.
+They wrote us a check.
+So, they get final decision on things, and you are absolutely there to help the combined company be successful.
 That was something Cathy and I felt really strongly about.
 But, at some point your vision for the company may not completely align with the buyer's vision and you have to be ready to accept that.

 Elizabeth Shea (15:42)